flindeberg/internet-tools/README.md

 Depends heavily on other python modules and a contains a modified version of py-traceroute (https://github.com/dnaeon/pytraceroute).

+And a word of warning, this repository exists to show code used in my thesis, not primarily so others can reuse this.
+The code quality as aweful, use at your own risk :-)

 ## Installation instructions

 First off, we need all dependencies